postsharp/Metalama.Documentation/conceptual/SDK/services.md

 > [!WARNING]
 > This feature is not completed and does not work as documented.

-Aspects generally do not get access to the underlying <xref:Roslyn code model of the current project.
-The most serious consequence of this limitation is that aspects have no access to the syntax tree of method implementations – indeed, the <xref:Metalama.Framework.Code> namespace only exposes declarations, but not implementation syntax.
+Aspects generally do not get access to the underlying Roslyn code model of the current project.
+The most serious consequence of this limitation is that aspects have no access to the syntax tree of method implementations -- indeed, the <xref:Metalama.Framework.Code> namespace only exposes declarations, but not implementation syntax.

 If your aspect needs to read the syntax tree, it can do it through an _SDK service_.
 An SDK service is an interface that is defined in a normal project (and is therefore usable by the aspect) but is implemented in a weaver project (and can therefore access the Roslyn API).